 Genie In A Bottle was co-produced and written by David Frank, who drew inspiration from his 1980s R&B group The System to create the track.
 Unusually the song was largely finished before being offered out to artists; Christina eventually recorded it as a late addition to her debut album.
 David goes into depth about the making of the song here, noting that he was initially unsure Christina was right singer for the track after being sent her recording of her ballad Reflection for Disney's Mulan, released a year earlier.

 The appetite for Genie In A Bottle was so strong in the UK that the track spent five weeks in the lower half of the Top 100 before its official UK release, charting on import sales after being released in America some weeks earlier.
 When it came to release week proper, it charged to Number 1 with opening week sales of 173,000.
-To date, Genie's total chart sales stand at 906,000, including 21 million streams.
+To date, Genie's total chart sales stand at 1.04 million, including 37.2 million streams.

 Elsewhere on the UK's Official Singles Chart this week in 1999, Ann Lee's Eurodance hit 2 Times was new at Number, erm, 2, and what would be the last Top 10 single by Irish quartet B*Witched, Jesse Hold On, landed at Number 4.
 Further down, there were new entries for The Eurythmics, Charlatans and soap-star-turned-pop-star Adam Rickitt.